What is a Persuasive Essay?

 Clearly state your first and strongest argument.
 Develop the argument by stating facts, statistics, observations, authoritative quotations, or other supporting information.

-Continue with your next strongest argument, and so forth, until you have several paragraphs.
+Then continue with your next strongest argument, and so forth, until you have several paragraphs.

 Develop a strong conclusion by restating your opinion and requesting action on the part of your reader.